-React Data Grid: Getting Started with AG Grid
+React Grid: Getting Started with AG Grid | AG Grid

 Show Me

-Below is a simple example using AG Grid with SolidJS.
+Below is an example using AG Grid with SolidJS.
 Take a look at the code and note the use of the

 AgGridSolid component.

 This page does not introduce the basics of AG Grid, it is assumed you are already familiar with it.
-This is because SolidJS is an emerging technology and we assume if you are developing with SolidJS then you are a confident and knowledged developer.
-If you are not familiar with AG Grid, then it is recommended you start with Getting Started with AG Grid and React and then refer back to here.
+If you are not familiar with AG Grid, then it is recommended you start with Getting Started and then refer back to here.

 This page explains how a AG Grid Solid application is wired up.
 Once this is understood, you should refer to the the AG Grid React documentation on how to use AG Grid, as AG Grid React code examples are the most similar to AG Grid Solid.